tborys/dotfiles/README.md

 ### Vim

 Most of vim's plugins are git submodules, loaded automatically by [pathogen](https://github.com/tpope/vim-pathogen) in the vim/[bundle](https://github.com/3xp0n3nt/dotfiles/tree/master/vim/bundle) subdirectory.
 Interestingly, pathogen itself is a git submodule inside vim/[bundle](https://github.com/3xp0n3nt/dotfiles/tree/master/vim/bundle).
 You can learn more about this [here](https://github.com/tpope/vim-pathogen/blob/master/README.markdown).
+[Tim Pope](http://tpo.pe), creator of pathogen, calls this setup "getting crazy."
+And he doesn't like to get crazy, but I do ;-).

 ### Git